Perfect non-sticky Sabudana Khichdi Recipe with 2 secret Tips

 About Sabudana Khichdi Recipe?

 It is not restricted to consuming only on fasting (vrat) days.
-Sabudanyachi Khichdiย is a common breakfast item in Maharashtrian houses.
+Sabudanyachi Khichdi is commonly enjoyed as a breakfast or snack item in Maharashtrian houses.

 This khichdi is incredibly easy to make but so delightful.
 Yet, the most concerning issue that everybody faces when making sago khichdi is, the pearls simply bunch together and become a sticky mess!
 Which ruins the look and taste too.